flowroute/flowroute-sdk-v3-nodejs/README.md

 ### NumbersController

-Contains all of the methods necessary to search through Flowroute's phone number inventory, purchase a phone number, and review details of your account phone numbers.
+Contains all of the functions necessary to search through Flowroute's phone number inventory, purchase a phone number, and review details of your account phone numbers.

 *   [listAvailableAreaCodes(options, callback)](#listavailableareacodes) \- Returns a list of all Numbering Plan Area (NPA) codes containing purchasable phone numbers.
 All request parameters are optional.
 If you don't specify a limit, results are limited to the first 10 items.
 *   [listAvailableExchangeCodes(options, callback)](#listavailableexchangecodes) \- Returns a list of all Central Office (exchange) codes containing purchasable phone numbers.
 All request parameters are optional.